SealionDiver/General/README.md

 # General
-General repository for any one-off projects.
+General repository for any one-off projects or experimental ideas.